felixlopz/hubrise-test-task/content/apps/livepepper/en/troubleshooting.md

 ## Verify Product Mapping

-To verify that all LivePepper menu items have had a EPOS code assigned, select **Maintenance** > **Custom Actions** menu from the left navigation panel.
+To verify that all LivePepper menu items have had an EPOS code assigned, select **Maintenance** > **Custom Actions** menu from the left navigation panel.
 One of the reports displayed is **Missing POS codes**.
 It shows all products, deals and related attributes that do not have EPOS ref codes assigned.

 [comment]: # 'Might want to include screenshot of this page here'